 Institute themes

-The Institute for Women and Interdisciplinary Research in Science and Health will focus on five main themes and two cross-cutting themes.
+The Institute for Women and Interdisciplinary Research in Science and Health focuses on five main themes and two cross-cutting themes.

 Mains areas